mrrobot09/Nodejs-boilerplate/README.md

 Sequelize, an ORM for SQL databases, is already integrated, you just have to set the authentication configurations.

-It's also setup with ESLint to make it easy to ensure a code styling and find code smells.
+It's also setup with <b> ESLint </b> to make it easy to ensure a code styling and find code smells.

 ## Requirements